-Weeding is never a fun task, but weeds will quickly take over a garden or yard if they are not removed.
-Chemicals work for many weeding tasks, but it is much safer for the environment, children and animals to remove them by hand.
-A hand weeder is a very basic gardening tool and simple to use, but there are tricks to make the task of weeding with a hand weeder easier.
+Weeding is never a fun task, but a hand weeder can make the job a little easier.
+Weeds will quickly take over a garden or yard if they're not removed.
+Chemicals work for many weeding tasks, but it's much safer for the environment, children and animals to remove weeds by hand.
+A hand weeder is a very basic, short gardening tool with a forked metal end and a short grip that helps remove the weeds from the ground.
+It's simple to use, but there are tricks to make the task of weeding with a hand weeder easier.

-Soak the soil to soften it the night before you begin weeding.
+Soak the soil with water to soften it the night before you begin weeding if it hasn't rained recently.
 Softer soil will make the weeding job easier, and the weeds will pull out of the soil without breaking the top of the weed from the root below the soil.

-Put on gardening gloves to protect your hands.
-They will also protect your fingernails and hands from drying out or getting stained.
+Put on gardening gloves to protect your hands and get a better grip on the hand weeding tool.
+They'll also protect your fingernails and hands from drying out or getting stained.

 Poke the forked prong of the hand weeder into the soil near the root of the weed to loosen the soil around the root of the weed.
 Go far enough down to get around as much of the root as possible.

-Put all the pulled weeds in a bucket to dispose of away from the garden.
-It is also easier to move from area to area while you are weeding if you have a bucket to throw the pulled weeds in.
+Put all the pulled weeds in a bucket to dispose of them away from the garden.
+It's also easier to move from area to area while you're weeding if you have a bucket to throw the pulled weeds in.